ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

 ansible_playbook_python
     The path to the python interpreter being used by Ansible on the controller

+ansible_run_tags
+    Contents of the ``--tags`` CLI option, which specifies which tags will be included for the current run.

 ansible_search_path
     Current search path for action plugins and lookups, i.e where we search for relative paths when you do ``template: src=myfile``

+ansible_skip_tags
+    Contents of the ``--skip_tags`` CLI option, which specifies which tags will be skipped for the current run.

 ansible_verbosity
     Current verbosity setting for Ansible